-A Quick Look at the Haftarah for the Week Jeremiah 16:19 -17:14
+A Quick Look at the Haftarah for the Week

+Jeremiah 16:19 -17:14

 We will spend quite a bit of time this week visiting with the prophet Yirmayahu [Jeremiah].
-He will prophesy to us of a future day when not only is the Covenant People restored to the Land, but when all the nations of the world will come to them to exchange their false gods for the knowledge of the true God:
+He will prophesy to us of a future day when not only will the Covenant People be restored to the Land, but all the nations of the world come to Israel to exchange their false gods for the knowledge of the true God and the lies they learned from their fathers/ethnicities/cultures for the truth of God's Kingdom.

 Then Gentiles will come to You from the ends of the earth and say, "Surely our fathers have inherited lies, worthlessness and unprofitable things.
 Will a man make gods for himself which are not gods?"
-"Therefore behold, I will once and for all cause them to know, I will cause them to know My hand and My might; and they shall know that My name is [the Holy One]!
+"Therefore behold, I will once and for all cause them to know, I will cause them to know My hand and My might; and they shall know that My Shem is [the Holy One]!

-A Quick Glance at the Apostolic Scripture Readings for the Week I Peter 1:13-15; John 14:19-21
+A Quick Glance at the Apostolic Scripture Readings for the Week I Peter 1:13-15: John 14:19-21